microsoft/ML-For-Beginners/1-Introduction/3-fairness/README.md

 ## [Pre-lecture quiz](https://jolly-sea-0a877260f.azurestaticapps.net/quiz/5/)

 ## Introduction

 In this curriculum, you will start to discover how machine learning can and is impacting our everyday lives.
 Even now, systems and models are involved in daily decision-making tasks, such as health care diagnoses or detecting fraud.
 So it is important that these models work well in order to provide fair outcomes for everyone.

 Imagine what can happen when the data you are using to build these models lacks certain demographics, such as race, gender, political view, religion, or disproportionally represents such demographics.
 What about when the model's output is interpreted to favor some demographic?
 What is the consequence for the application?

 In this lesson, you will:

-- Raise your awareness of importance of fairness in machine learning
+- Raise your awareness of importance of fairness in machine learning.
-- Learn about fairness-related harms
+- Learn about fairness-related harms.
-- Learn about unfairness assessment and mitigation
+- Learn about unfairness assessment and mitigation.

 ## Prerequisite